peng-yongsheng/incubator-skywalking/docs/en/OAP/README.md

 - `sum`
 - `histogram`

-#### VAR
+#### Metric name
-The variable name for storage implementor, alarm and query modules.
+The metric name for storage implementor, alarm and query modules.
 The type inference supported by core.

 #### Group
 All metric data will be grouped by Scope.ID and min-level TimeBucket.

 - In `Ingress` scope, the Scope.ID = Ingress id (the unique id based on service and its ingress)

-### Examples
+#### Examples
 ```
 // Caculate p99 of both Ingress1 and Ingress2
 Ingress_p99 = from(Ingress.latency).filter(name in ("Ingress1", "Ingress2")).summary(0.99)